Yoast/duplicate-post/readme.txt

    1. You can [write me](http://lopo.it/contatti/) and submit your bug reports, suggestions and requests for features;
    2. If you want to translate it to your language (there are just a few lines of text), you can use the [Launchpad translation project](https://translations.launchpad.net/duplicate-post/), or [contact me](http://lopo.it/contatti/) and I’ll send you the .pot catalogue; your translation could be featured in next releases;
-   3. Using the plugin is free, but if you want you can send me some bucks with PayPal [here](http://lopo.it/duplicate-post-plugin/)
+   3. Using the plugin is free, but if you want you can send me some money with PayPal [here](http://lopo.it/duplicate-post-plugin/)